JacLight/mintflow/packages/plugins/PLUGIN_MAPPING.md

 - `list_tables`: Get a list of all tables in a specific schema
 - `describe_table`: Get detailed information about a table's structure
 - `custom_api_call`: Make a custom API call to the Snowflake REST API

+### stability-ai (from stability-ai)

+The stability-ai plugin provides integration with Stability AI's image generation API, allowing you to generate images from text prompts using various Stable Diffusion models.

+**Actions:**

+- `text-to-image`: Generate an image from a text prompt with customizable parameters including model selection, image dimensions, style presets, and more
+- `custom-api-call`: Make a custom API call to the Stability AI API for advanced use cases

+### photoroom (from photoroom)

+The photoroom plugin provides integration with PhotoRoom's API for background removal and image editing.

+**Actions:**

+- `remove-background`: Remove the background from an image and get back the processed image in base64 format

 ### square (from square)